 - Elders must have attended Willow for at least five years.

-- Elders must be known and approved for consideration by a staff member, a member of Willow's Leadership Team, and/or a member of the Elder board.
+- Must be known and approved for consideration by a staff member, a member of Willow’s Leadership team, and/or a member of the Elder Board.

 Time Commitment for Elders